RonaldTinashe/Morabaraba.Core/README.md

 This F# library is intended to be used as a logical kernel for the game.
 It can be used in a variety of usage of contexts.

+The following examples assume the code is being run in F# interactive.

 ### Initial game state

-The foollowing examples assume the code is being run in F# interactive

 ```fsharp
 open Morabaraba.Core.Initialisation